 (2) A commissioner who is an employee (as defined in the Public Sector Management Act 1994) is to be paid only such travelling and subsistence allowances as are determined in that commissioner’s case by the Minister on the recommendation of the Public Sector Commissioner.

-[Section 8 amended by No. 39 of 2010 s.
+[Section 8 amended: No. 39 of 2010 s.
 89.]

 Part 3 — Functions of Commission